The 1930's brought a sleek, sexy look to fashion.

 accommodate a hat, with curls framing the face and at the ends.
 By the early 1940s, shoulder length curls or page-boy cuts

 were most popular.
 Hair was also worn up with the curled ends piled on top of the head.
 Through the mid '40s, hair was worn high over the forehead in a puff or in rolls, in a pompadour.
 Knotted hair cauls or hairnets, called snoods,

 of velvet or chenille yarn, were one of the historic revivals seen through out the period.
 Hats were worn for most occasions,

 almost always tipped to one side and decorated with bits of net veiling, feathers, ribbons, or brooches.

-(later to be worn separately as knee breeches) and nether-stocks (later to be worn separately as stockings).
+be worn separately as knee breeches) and nether-stocks (later to be worn separately as stockings).

 covering the foot and part of the calf only, are commonly called socks.
 This word is an adaptation of Latin soccus, a slipper